 4. No parking is allowed on Faculty Circle, Campus Road, Annandale Road, or on any lawn or grassy area.

-The fine for a moving violation is $100.
-Parking fines are $25 per offense listed on the ticket.
-Tow fees range from $45 for on-campus tows to $150 if a vehicle is towed off campus.
+Parking fines are $25.
+Parking in handicap or fire lanes will add an additional $100.00 Tow fees range from $75 for on-campus tows to $175 if a vehicle is towed off campus.
 Bard College is not responsible for any vehicle parked illegally or unregistered on campus or vehicles damaged while being towed.

 Extended Parking of Student Vehicles An enrolled student requesting short term vehicle storage outside the normal school calendar, i.e. semester breaks, overseas travel, etc., may be accommodated providing the following requirements are met: